gethop-dev/hop-documentation/docs/source/reference/hop-cli/main.rst

 ``-s, --settings-file-path`` (string)

-Path to the HOP CLI ``settings.edn`` file.
+Path to the HOP CLI settings file.
 It should be the same file used when bootstrapping the project.

 Outputs
 +++++++